BeyondTheClouds/enos/docs/analysis/index.rst

 Real-time
 ---------

-Setting ``enable_monitoring: true`` in the configuration file will deploy a monitoring stack composed of :
+Setting ``enable_monitoring: true`` in the configuration file will deploy a monitoring stack composed of:

 * Cadvisor and Collectd agents
 * InfluxDB for metrics collection